gladia-research-group/stag21/content/home/desc_blank.md

 *"Efficient Image Vectorisation Using Mesh Colours"* by Gerben Jan Hettinga, Jose Echevarria e Jiri Kosinka has been awarded the **best paper award**.

-Honorable mentions has been given to:
+Honorable mentions have been given to:

  - *"Guiding Lens-based Exploration Using Annotation Graphs"* by Moonisa Ahsan, Fabio Marton, Ruggero Pintus and Enrico Gobbetti
  - *"Straightedge and Compass Constructions on Surfaces"* by Caudio Mancinelli and Enrico Puppo